Pregnancy & Childbirth

 - If you are scheduled for a C-section delivery at Maple Grove Hospital, pre-op COVID-19 testing will be completed 48-96 hours prior to the procedure.
 Our surgery schedulers will assist you with coordinating your testing clinic locations that will meet the time limit requirements for receiving results.
 All COVID-19 testing needs to be done after you have passed your pre-op history and physical exam.

-- Following the Centers for Disease Control’s guidelines and statewide mask mandate, Oakdale OBGYN requires all patients, along with their one healthy adult guest, to wear a mask to clinic appointments and leave it on for the duration of their visit (children are not allowed to attend appointments).
-We do not have masks at the clinic at this time, so please try to remember to bring your mask to each visit.
+- Following the Centers for Disease Control’s guidelines and statewide mask mandate, Oakdale OBGYN requires all patients and visitors to wear a mask to clinic appointments and leave it on for the duration of their visit (children are not allowed to attend appointments).
+Masks will be provided to anybody who does not have one.
 Please talk to your provider if you’re unable to wear a mask.
 Learn more.

 COVID-19 Questions & Answers for Expecting Mothers